 Code placement in Engee Function blocks

-Let's calculate the mathematical expectation and variance of the vector using the Engee Function block
+Let's calculate the mathematical expectation and variance of the vector using the Engee Function block.

 struct Block <: AbstractCausalComponent; end

-# Calculation of block output signals
+# Calculating the block output signals

 function (c::Block)(t::Real, x)